-As delicious as a well-made salad is, there’s always one way you can make it even tastier using our Olivado oils.
+As delicious as a well-made salad is, there’s always one way you can make it even tastier; Olivado oils.

-Our delicious oils elevate an average salad into something wonderful, also adding to the health benefits our natural, cold-pressed oils bring.
+Our delicious oils elevate a regular salad into something wonderful, also adding to the health benefits our natural, cold-pressed oils bring.